[Moderate revision–posted 2/14/22 (replaces 5/9/18 edition)]

 a.
 General Policies

-(2) TTU will reimburse meal and lodging expenses up to one day before and one day after official business begins.
+(2) TTU will reimburse meal and lodging expenses up to one day before the official business begins, lodging expenses the day the official business ends, and meal expenses up to one day after official business ends.
 Exceptions may be granted when additional travel days are required to qualify for discount airfares or when travel to the duty point reasonably requires more than one day.
 The Travel Exception Form is required for additional days.

 b.
 Travel Per Diems

 (1) Meal and lodging reimbursements for in-state and out-of-state travel, but within the contiguous U.S., are limited to the rates set forth by the U.S. General Services Administration (GSA).
-Employees traveling to localities not specifically listed are limited to the greater of the GSA's standard per diem rates or state of Texas rates.
+Employees traveling to localities not specifically listed are limited to the greater of the GSA's standard per diem rates or State of Texas rates.
+For meal per diem, TTU reimburses the Meals and Incidental Expenses (M&IE) Total.
+The breakfast, lunch, dinner, and first/last day of travel columns pertain to federal employees, not state employees.

 (2) Meal and lodging reimbursements for travel to Alaska and Hawaii are limited to the rates set forth by the U.S. Department of Defense.